oneops/oneops.github.io/admin/overview/index.md

 Available resources for administrators:

+- [Key Concepts][admin/key-concepts]: Key concepts for OneOps administrators
 - [Getting Started](/admin/getting-started): Installation instruction.
 - [Administrator Index](/admin/admin-index.html): Index of all relevant administrator documentation

-Once the application is running the administrator or users can configure clouds, organizations and other components.
+Once OneOps is running the administrator or users can configure clouds, organizations and other components.
-This allows the creation of assemblies that contain applications and allow their deployment.
+This enables the creation of assemblies that contain applications and allow their deployment and management.

 All these activities and concepts and the relevant terminology are described in the [user documentation](/user/overview/).